 15 Astronomical Names for Your Cat

 There is a whole wealth of places to get cat names from.
-So, how do you narrow it down and find the perfect name for your kitten?
+So, how do you narrow it down and find the perfect name for your kitten or cat?
 One way is to look for what a name means.
 Astrology and astronomy are great places to turn to for names brimming with meaning and excitement.
 Everything from heavenly bodies, astronomical phenomena, and even basic scientific terms can make great names for your cat.

 In this article, we'll look at 15 names from astrology and astronomy that could be just right for your cat.